beastbytes/view-latte/README.md

 provides a `ViewRender` that allows use of the [Latte](https://latte.nette.org/) view template engine.

 `Latte` has some advantages over `Twig` as a templating engine:
-* The major advantage of Latte is that it is PHP (Twig is Python), this makes writting Latte templates simpler and debugging them (if you need to) a lot simpler.
+* The major advantage of Latte is that it is PHP (Twig is Python), this makes writing Latte templates simpler and debugging them (if you need to) a lot simpler.
 * Use [PHP expressions in templates](https://latte.nette.org/en/syntax#toc-latte-understands-php)
 * Better defence against XSS (Cross Site Scripting)